-Like many girls presented with the prospect of boarding school, Emma wasn’t convinced that leaving the comforts of home in Christchurch to spend five years at boarding school was such a good idea.
+Like many girls presented with the prospect of boarding school, I wasn’t convinced that leaving the comforts of home in Christchurch to spend five years at boarding school was such a good idea.

-A few of her friends from Pony Club in Christchurch have now come to Nga Tawa.
+A few of my friends from Pony Club in Christchurch have now come to Nga Tawa.

 I just said to them, if you’re thinking about coming to Nga Tawa I recommend you do because it’s the best time you’ll ever have.